-- Appointment of a voting majority of the component unit's board and either (a) the ability to impose will by the primary government or (b) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government; or - 2) Fiscal dependency on the primary government.
+- 1) Appointment of a voting majority of the component unit's board and either (a) the ability to impose will by the primary government or (b) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government; or - 2) Fiscal dependency on the primary government.

 Based upon the application of these criteria, the Stadium Authority has no component units.
 However, the Stadium Authority is a component unit of the City because the Mayor and City Council serve as the Board of the Stadium Authority.
 The City Manager serves as the Executive Director.
 The debt which was incurred for the construction of the Stadium is the responsibility of the Stadium Authority.
-The City guaranteed such debt.
+The City is not a party to the debt nor has the City guaranteed such debt.